Cruis'n Blast

 Cruis'n Blast is a racing video game developed and published by Raw Thrills.
-Originally released for the arcades, it was released in 2017 and is the sixth installment in the Cruis'n series.
-The game was released for the Nintendo Switch on September 14, 2021 by Raw Thrills.
-The Nintendo Switch version includes additional modes, cars and tracks.
+Originally released for arcades in 2016 in EU and 2017 in NA, it is the sixth and latest installment in Nintendo's Cruis'n series.
+A version for the Nintendo Switch that includes additional modes, cars, and tracks, was released on September 14, 2021.

 Gameplay

 Cruis'n Blast provides the same gameplay as its predecessors, where the player races on different tracks under a time limit to reach the goal, passing checkpoints along the way to help extend the time limit.
-The races take place in different locations, such as Death Valley, London, Rio de Janeiro, Madagascar, and Singapore.
 The game includes the ability to upgrade the car in order to have an edge in the race.
 Unlike the other Cruis'n games, this version does not have an ending scene if the player wins all the stages.

+The five courses available in the game include Death Valley and Madagascar as easy tracks, London and Rio de Janeiro as medium tracks, and Singapore as a hard track.
+While Cruis'n USA features a Death Valley track, and Cruis'n World features an England track beginning in London, the Cruis'n Blast tracks are different than their predecessors.